Local Christians hoping Lent will be way to find light amid dark times

 The Union Church of South Foxboro, described by its pastor, the Rev. William Dudley, as “low church,” doesn’t officially mark Lent, although the congregation does observe Holy Week, the period from Palm Sunday to Easter, including Maundy Thursday, recalling the Last Supper.

 Union Church has been back to in-person worship since the beginning of February after a period of virtual services, Dudley said, and he’s noticed “just in the past week, people are definitely very reflective and prayerful,” reflecting concerns with the situation in Ukraine.
-(The church will take up a collection for refugees this Sunday.)
+(The church will took up a collection for refugees last Sunday.)

 “In our faith community,” he says, “people are turning to God and prayer.”